 Depression: I have worked with depression and anxiety extensively.
 At this time of universal uncertainty and worry, it’s important that this be addressed for individuals and families to be able to function in a healthy manner.
 Please let me know if depression is causing problems for you and/or your family so it can be discussed and addressed with care.

-Trauma Work: Within couple’s therapy or individually.
+Trauma Work: Within couple’s therapy.

 This is a secular and NoH8 practice.
 All people/couples/partners are welcome here.

 Late sessions available Mon-Thurs – 7pm start.
 Friday – 6.30pm start.

 **Please note that all sessions are currently (2023) via ZOOM.
 Facetime is also available for clients who prefer that, but no face-to-face is available at this time.